jziggas/quill/README.md

 For this fork, the `master` branch is will be the most current branch. `develop` has been moved to `develop-1.x` and the original `master` to `master-1.x`.

-The `/dist` folder has been added so that you can install via bower without needed to build from source.
+The `/dist` folder has been added so that you can install via bower without needing to build from source.

 ------------------------------------------------

 # [Quill Rich Text Editor](http://quilljs.com/) [![Build Status](https://travis-ci.org/quilljs/quill.svg?branch=master)](http://travis-ci.org/quilljs/quill)